Loewner theory for quasiconformal extensions: old and new: Quasiconformal extensions of univalent functions

 for all $z \in \D$.
-In each case, equality holds if and only if $f$ is a rotation of the Koebe function. \end{thm}
+In each case, equality holds if and only if $f$ is a rotation of the Koebe function \eqref{Koebef}. \end{thm}

-\no In particular, the second estimate implies that $f$ is locally uniformly bounded.
+\no In particular, the third estimate implies that $f$ is locally uniformly bounded.
 Hence $\S$ forms a normal family.
-Further, Hurwitz's theorem states that if a sequence of univalent functions on $\D$ converges to a holomorphic function locally uniformly on $\D$, then a limit function is univalent or constant.
+Further, Hurwitz's theorem states that if a sequence of univalent functions on $\D$ converges to a holomorphic function locally uniformly on $\D$, then the limit function is univalent or constant.
 Since constant functions do not belong to $\S$ by the normalization, we conclude that $\S$ is compact in the topology of locally uniform convergence.